-One of the main questions facing aging clients today concerns housing needs.
-Specifically, it’s about the decision as to whether or not they'll be able to stay in their current residence and community as the years go on.
-According to the AARP, 76% of adults age 50 and older intend to stay in their own homes as long as possible.1 Often, the memories associated with our house and being comfortable in that familiar environment are the leading factors in wanting to stay put.
+One of the main questions facing Americans today concerns housing needs as we get older.
+Specifically, it’s about the decision as to whether or not we’ll be able to stay in our current residence and community as the years go on.
+According to the AARP, 77% of adults age 50 and older intend to stay in their own homes as long as possible.1 Often, the memories associated with our house and being comfortable in that familiar environment are the leading factors in wanting to stay put.

-But here’s the reality: Even if clients are determined to age in place, work needs to be done.
+But here’s the reality: Even if you’re determined to age in place, work needs to be done.

 A Home for a Lifetime

-How will clients continue living in their home safely and independently?
-When clients are younger, most of them take for granted their ability to do daily house cleaning, maintenance, and basic repairs—even home modifications.
-Forward-thinkers understand their homes as they appear today are most likely not ones that can sustain them into the future.
+How will you continue living in your home safely and independently?
+When we’re younger, most of us take for granted our ability to do daily house cleaning, maintenance, and basic repairs—even home modifications.
+Forward-thinkers understand our homes as they appear today are most likely not ones that can sustain us into the future.

 Work to Be Done

 A 2019 survey found that 52% of baby boomer homeowners surveyed don’t plan on moving from their current homes as they age.2 Nine in 10 boomers were looking to renovate their homes, a sign that they were planning on staying and not moving.
 2 The bathroom and kitchen—often areas most in need of updates for aging in place—came out as the top two rooms many of us plan to tackle.

 If you’re planning on renovating, incorporate age-friendly design modifications.
 These modifications (listed below) can range from minor to major, depending on your needs.

 Here are the leading requests contractors hear when working with clients to upgrade their existing homes for longevity.